pallets/flask/docs/quickstart.rst

 .. admonition:: Unique URLs / Redirection Behaviour

    Flask's URL rules are based on Werkzeug's routing module.
-The idea behind that module is to ensure nice looking and also unique URLs based on behaviour Apache and earlier servers coined.
+The idea behind that module is to ensure beautiful and unique also unique URLs based on precedents laid down by Apache and earlier HTTP servers.

    Take these two rules::